okekejus/personal_spotify_tracking/README.md

 The higher a popularity score, the more people are listening to it.
 As my overall score is a 61, I think that means my music taste is fairly common.
 I think something that falls below 50% should be considered a rare taste in music.
 With mainstreamer, anyone who uses Spotify will be able to check, so maybe this person does exist!

 My personal data is plotted here using `streamlit`

 ## What kind of music do I *truly* like?
+I intended to answer this question using the audio features endpoint on Spotify's API, but that has been deprecated, so I had to get a little creative.

 ## Do popular songs have something that guarantees they will be popular?
 ## Do songs I *truly* like have something that guarantees I will like them?
 ## What do my favourite songs look like?